Prompt Periodicity in the GRB 211211A Precursor: Black-hole or magnetar engine?: Discussion

 In Figure\,\ref{fig:B_Alfven} we assume a surface radius $r_{m}\sim11$\,km, the magnetic field above the surface declines as $B\propto r^{-3}$ for a dipole field and the density profile within the disk scales with radius as $\rho(r) = \rho_0 e^{-r/r_{m}}$\,g\,cm$^{-3}$.
 The dependence on the radius within the disk for a given $\nu_{\rm QPO}$ is then

-If the QPO is coupled to the spin\footnote{Although $r_c \sim 2,000$\,km is less than the maximum engine size from the pulse rise timescale, yet it is beyond the expected disk size for a merger system.}, the $\sim$41\,ms period is within the expected estimates for a neutron star merger remnant.
+If the QPO is coupled to the spin, the $\sim$41\,ms period is within the expected estimates for a neutron star merger remnant.
 For this case, the luminosity due to dipole radiation is \citep[e.g.,][]{gibson2017}

 where $\eta_d$ is the dipole radiative efficiency, $\theta$ is the half opening angle of the emission cone or jet, and $\nu_s$ is the magnetar spin frequency.